ICESAT-2HackWeek/learning-resources/docs/preliminary/conda.md

 ### Installing Anaconda (Optional)

+!!! note "If you don't want all of Anaconda"
-*NOTE: If you don't have time or disk space for the entire distribution do not install Anaconda.
+	If you don't have time or disk space for the entire distribution do not install Anaconda.
 Install only [Miniconda](http://conda.pydata.org/miniconda.html), a bootstrap version of Anaconda, which contains only Python, essential packages, and conda.
 We will provide an environment file to install all the packages necessary for the hackweek.*

 [Anaconda](https://www.anaconda.com/distribution/) is a data science platform that comes with a lot of packages.
 At its core, Anaconda uses the conda package management system.